neherdata/neherdata.github.io/README.md

 ## Neher & Co.
 Data Systems
-Data science and cybersecurity consulting for the masses!
+Data science and cybersecurity for the masses!

 ## Connect with me!